unixunion/py-solace-provision/README.md

 PYSOLPRO_CONFIG=relevant/path/to/config.yaml pysolpro.py config get_msg_vpns
 ```

-If the above relevant config file is not immediately found in the current working directory, it is searched for in the following locations:
+If the above relevant config path is not resolving, the following locations are searched:

     ".",
     "~/.pysolpro/",